qdrvm/kagome/docs/source/tutorials/first_kagome_chain.md

 We can generate extrinsic using the following command:

-This command will create extrinsic that transfers 1000 from Alice to Bob's account (Alice's account is defined by secret seed and Bob's account by account id).
-To define on which blockchain this extrinsic is going to be executed we provide subkey with genesis hash `b86008325a917cd553b122702d1346bf6f132db4ea17155a9eec733413dc9ecf` which corresponds to the hash of the genesis block of our chain.
+This command will create extrinsic that transfers 1 from Alice to Bob's account (Alice's account is defined by secret seed and Bob's account by account id).

 To send extrinsic use `transfer.py` script as follows:
 ```shell script